thenexthub/Codira/docs/DifferentiableProgramming.md

 Derivatives are a fundamental tool in calculus and have applications in many domains, notably deep learning.
-As an expressive, high-performance language, Swift is a great fit for numerical applications.
-The [Swift Numerics library][swift-numerics] and recent Swift Evolution proposals have paved the way for low-level numerical computing in Swift: [AdditiveArithmetic][SE-0233], SIMD [[1][SE-0229]] [[2][SE-0251]], [generic math functions][SE-0246].
+As an expressive, high-performance language, Codira is a great fit for numerical applications.
+The [Codira Numerics library][language-numerics] and recent Codira Evolution proposals have paved the way for low-level numerical computing in Codira: [AdditiveArithmetic][SE-0233], SIMD [[1][SE-0229]] [[2][SE-0251]], [generic math functions][SE-0246].
 However, high-level numerical computing applications, including machine learning and artificial intelligence, require more work.

-We believe that first-class differentiable programming is a big step towards high-level numerical computing support and will make Swift a real contender in the numerical computing and machine learning landscape.
+We believe that first-class differentiable programming is a big step towards high-level numerical computing support and will make Codira a real contender in the numerical computing and machine learning landscape.
 Differentiable programming will enable intelligent applications, machine learning models, scientific experiments, physical simulations, and more.